The preventable death of an asylum seeker in a solitary cell

 He made his first immigration court appearance from Richwood, speaking to a judge in New York over video.

-The Executive Office of Immigration Review declined to release its recording of that hearing.
+The Executive Office for Immigration Review declined to release its recording of that hearing.
 According to his partner, the judge told him he needed some evidence to prove his case.
 So Gutierrez started calling people in Cuba and Cubans who had left the island, asking them to write letters supporting his claim that he was persecuted.

 “I barely got him three letters, because it took me quite a while to get them since the people in Cuba are afraid to talk,” she said.
 “They are afraid to get involved in problems of this magnitude, but I got them.”